fasrc/helmod/doc/README.md

-# Overview

-The overall approach of fasrcsw is to define a software management system where:

-	* packages are built and installed using **`rpm`**
-	* each app is installed under its own prefix (on shared storage)
-	* user software environments are managed with **`lmod`**
-	* entire software environments for multiple compiler and MPI stacks are easily managed

 # One-time setup

 Clone the repo in some personal location, preferably on network storage, e.g. somewhere in your home directory: